 How a CFL Light Bulb Works

 A quick survey of the home lighting landscape proves just how fast technology marches forward.
 Over time, we have learned that there are certain drawbacks and limitations when using standard incandescent bulbs, opening the door for newer, more efficient, and longer-lasting light bulb designs.
-One of the most popular of these is the compact fluorescent lamp.
+One of the most popular designs is the CFL bulb.

-First unveiled at the 1939 New York World’s Fair, this bulb moves beyond traditional construction and reconceptualizes how home lighting can work.
+First unveiled at the 1939 New York World’s Fair, this light bulb type moves beyond traditional construction and reconceptualizes how home lighting can work.
 And today, the CFL boasts far greater energy efficiency than its wire-burning cousin, emitting much more light per watt of energy and far less heat to boot.
-But how?

 Efficiency: CFL type bulbs use about 1/4 of the energy of a comparable incandescent bulb offering similar visible light output.